ecyates/module-2-mini-project-to-do-list-application/README.md

 Menu:

-1 - Add a task ^p
+1 - Add a task
-2 - View tasks ^p
+2 - View tasks
-3 - Mark a task as complete \n
+3 - Mark a task as complete
-4 - Delete a task \n
+4 - Delete a task
-5 - Quit \n
+5 - Quit

 - At the menu, the user will be prompted to choose an option by selecting a number.
 - If they select a number out of the range (1-5) or input a word, they will be reminded that that's not a valid input and prompted again.
 - Every option should bring the user back to the main menu